ridngh/RiddhimaSingh_Portfolio/final-project-part-one.md

 <img src="Consumer_Demognaphic_wf.png" width="500"/>

 - U.S. vs. Global Confectionery Market Comparison
-I'd like to see how big is the US candy market in comparison to other countries.
-A graduated color map on Tableau
+I'd like to see how big is the US candy market in comparison to other countries and I'll use a graduated color map on Tableau

 - Future Outlook and Market Projections
 I'd like to see how do we predict the confectionary market to perform in the future.